Antipurity/sensor-network/docs/ROADMAP.md

                 - ⋯ No in-page feedback, in Chrome (Firefox doesn't seem to care as much about direct hardware access, nor about direct performance):
                     - ⋯ Raw bytes of [HID](https://web.dev/hid/), remapped to -1..1.
                     - ⋯ Mobile device [sensor readings](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs).
-            - ⋯ System resources, if exposed: `m=performance.memory`, `m.usedJSHeapSize / m.totalJSHeapSize * 2 - 1`.
+            - ❌ System resources, if exposed: `m=performance.memory, m.usedJSHeapSize / m.totalJSHeapSize`.
+(Doesn't report a good number.
+Nor would have been useful even with a good estimate of RAM usage, because if JS over-allocates, it's usually already too late to do anything from JS.)
             - ⋯ In-extension sensors:
                 - ⋯ Time, as sines of exponentially increasing frequency, with 100FPS as the most-frequent-wave-period.
                 - ⋯ [Tabs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/Tab): `.active, .audible, .mutedInfo.muted, .pinned, .status==='complete'`, `.index` (out of 32); `+new Date() - .lastAccessed` as time; [visible area](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/captureTab) as an image; and with an option checked and the `"tabs"` permission: maybe favicon from `.favIconUrl`, maybe reading out `.title` characters, maybe reading out `.url`.
 (Though, if we have bandwidth for that, then we might as well expose some proper programming language and/or rewriting system for direct use.)